 If an AP intends to solicit an immediate response in an SU PPDU the following apply:

-An AP shall set the Ack Policy field of the QoS Data and QoS Null frames to Normal Ack or Implicit Block Ack Request(#5566)(#10253) in at most one A-MPDU in the HE MU PPDU(#8391) (see 10.3.2.10.1 (Acknowledgement procedure for DL MU PPDU in SU format)(#3066) for an example of this sequence).
+An AP shall set the Ack Policy field of the QoS Data [11760] to Normal Ack or Implicit Block Ack Request(#5566)(#10253) in at most one A-MPDU in the HE MU PPDU(#8391) (see 10.3.2.10.1 (Acknowledgement procedure for DL MU PPDU in SU format)(#3066) for an example of this sequence).

-The A-MPDUs in the HE MU PPDU(#8391) shall not contain an Action frame or an MMPDU that solicits a response.(#6625)
+The A-MPDUs in the HE MU PPDU(#8391) shall not contain [12630] a management frame that solicits a response.(#6625)

-A non-AP STA that receives an HE MU PPDU(#8391) with an A-MPDU that contains QoS Data or QoS Null frames addressed to it with the Ack Policy field equal to Normal Ack or Implicit Block Ack Request(#8492) shall follow the following acknowledgment procedure:
+A non-AP HE STA that receives an HE MU PPDU(#8391) with an A-MPDU that contains MPDUs that solicits acknowledgment and that does not include a Trigger frame, or a frame with UMRS Control field shall respond using an SU PPDU as follows:

-If the HE MU PPDU(#8391) carries an(#6626) S-MPDU that is a QoS Data frame or QoS Null frame addressed to it and with the Ack Policy field equal to Normal Ack, then the STA shall respond with an Ack frame carried in an SU PPDU.(#6627)
+If the A-MPDU carries only one MPDU and the MPDU is an EOF-MPDU that is either a QoS Data frame or QoS Null frame addressed to it and with the Ack Policy field equal to Normal Ack, then the STA shall respond with an Ack frame carried in an SU PPDU.(#6627)

+If the HE STA supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes more than one MPDU, only one of which solicits acknowledgement and the MPDU that solicits acknowledgement is an EOF MPDU that is a QoS Data frame or a QoS Null frame with Ack Policy subfield equal to Normal Ack, then the HE STA shall respond with an Ack frame.

-If the HE MU PPDU(#8391) carries a single TID A-MPDU that includes one or more(#9395) QoS Data frame or QoS Null frame with EOF = 0 and with the Ack Policy field equal to Implicit Block Ack Request(#5566) for at least one MPDU, then the STA shall respond with a Compressed BlockAck frame as define in 10.24.7.5, carried in an SU PPDU.(#6628)3If the HE MU PPDU(#8391) carries a multi-TID A-MPDUthat includes more than one QoS Data frame or QoS Null frame addressed to it with the Ack Policy field equal to Implicit Block Ack Request(#5566) and with more than one TID, then the STA shall respond with a Multi-STA BlockAck frame as defined in 27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame), carried in an SU PPDU.(#6629)
+If the A-MPDU does not include an EOF MPDU but does include one or more non-EOF-MPDUs that are QoS Data frames [11762] belonging to the same block ack agreement and with the Ack Policy field equal to Implicit Block Ack Request(#5566) for at least one MPDU, then the STA shall either respond with a Compressed BlockAck frame as defined in 10.24.7.5 [12487], or a Multi-STA BlockAck frame with the Ack Type field set to 1 and the TID field set to 14 as defined in 27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame) if the recipient has indicated the all ack support by setting the All Ack Support subfield in the HE MAC Capabilities Information field to 1.

+If the HE-STA supports multi-TID aggregation and if the A-MPDU include two or more QoS Data frames [11763] addressed to it with the Ack Policy field equal to Implicit Block Ack Request(#5566) and are belonging to more than one block ack agreeement, [12486] then the STA shall respond with a Multi-STA BlockAck frame as defined in 27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame). (#6629)

 NOTE—A control response frame carried in an SU PPDU that is an immediate response to an HE MU PPDU(#6630) follows the rules defined in 10.7.6.5 (Rate selection for control response frames).